m4mb01t4l14n0/draft-ietf-pluggable-transports/draft-irtf-oliver-pluggable-transports-00.md

 the application data itself in a manner that is less-easily fingerprinted.
 But in early experiments, it quickly became clear that repeated use of the same obfuscation technique would, itself, be learned.
-Methods were developed by which a single obfuscation technique could transform on its own [cite FTE proxy, ScrambleSuit].
+Methods were developed by which a single obfuscation technique could transform on its own TODO: cite FTE proxy, ScrambleSuit.
 But, this approach proved expensive in terms of computational load.
 Interest gathered in solving this problem and as more ideas arose so to did the need for a mechanism supporting rapid deploying of new obfuscation techniques.